-The Market Procedure requires AEMO to determine the methodology to estimate the DRP which in the opinion of AEMO is consistent with currently accepted Australian regulatory practice.
+The Market Procedure requires AEMO to determine a methodology to estimate the DRP which in the opinion of AEMO is consistent with currently accepted Australian regulatory practice.

-The ERA adopted a modified bond yield approach to estimate the DRP for the Final Decision on Proposed Revisions to the Access Arrangement for the Mid-West and South-West Gas Distribution Systems10.
-AEMO considers this revised methodology to represent current accepted Australian regulatory practice, and the DRP has been calculated accordingly.
-This is the same methodology that was implemented for the 2018 BRCP.
+The ERA adopted a modified bond yield approach to estimate the DRP for the Final Decision on Proposed Revisions to the Access Arrangement for the Mid-West and South-West Gas Distribution Systems11.
+AEMO considers that this revised methodology represents currently-accepted Australian regulatory practice, and the DRP has been calculated accordingly.
+This methodology was implemented for the 2018 BRCP.